 She works with FDF to write appropriate communications for members, is

 responsible for the website and the coordination of events.
-She
+She also provides

 Kirsty has a retail business background.
-She has gained valuable
+She has gained valuable communications

-Scotland and the Scottish Parliament.
+and the Scottish Parliament.

 Moira Stalker, National Co-ordinator for SFDF Schools Programme.

 Moira is the National Co-ordinator for SFDF's Schools Programme, which is supported by the Scottish Government, Skills Development Scotland,

 and Education Scotland.

 Whilst the food and drink industry in Scotland is classed as a priority